lukacslacko/puzzle/README.md

     * In particular, the size of the smallest detail should be as large as possible.
     * Avoiding sharp angles, with which the circular (rather than linear) connector pieces help quite a bit, since they produce right angles where they meet the edges.
  * Symmetric look
+ * Relatively easily putting together the puzzle.
+Using circular hinge connectors guide the puzzler in finding which piece fits where.
+Having some pieces have outwards tabs and some inwards tabs further help with this.
  * Solid, non-flimsy results

 Things I don't really care about: